City of Ottawa grader turned and overtook cyclist in fatal collision, witness says | CBC News

 A City of Ottawa grader was behind the cyclist, Perry said, but then she saw it pull forward and turn right, overtaking the cyclist.

-Perry called 911 and later gave a statement to the Ottawa Police Service, which is seeking other witnesses.
+Perry called 911 and later gave a statement to the Ottawa police, which is seeking other witnesses.

-Police have released few details about the collision, which happened shortly before 5 p.m.
+Police have released few details about the collision, which happened shortly before 5 p.m. east of the core.
 Footage from the scene showed the bike lying under the grader.

 It's the 11th cyclist death in the city since January 2016, and the first in 2022.